Hinz3/EasyNetQ/README.md

 # EasyNetQ
- EasyNetQ auto subscriber dependency implmentation
+ EasyNetQ auto subscriber dependency implementation

 ## How to use